Legacy System Modernisation for UK Businesses.

 When maintenance and modernisation on legacy software is deferred, costs begin to mount in unexpected ways.

-The real costs go far beyond this.
-If your web application breaks down regularly, or has errors that keep resurfacing, you’re losing revenue and customer trust with every incident.
-We’ve seen businesses bleed tens of thousands per month from issues related to their legacy systems.
+The real losses go far beyond just development costs.
+If your web application breaks regularly, or has errors that keep resurfacing, you’re losing revenue and customer trust continually.
+We’ve seen companies bleed tens of thousands per month in lost business from issues related to their legacy systems.

-Your legacy application will struggle to talk to the tools your business now depends on, too.
+As your legacy application ages, it will struggle to talk to the tools your business now depends on.
 Modern payment processors, CRM platforms and marketing automation will become unavailable to you, and you’ll be stuck running parallel systems and complex workarounds.
 That’s wasted time and wasted money, and it only gets worse with time and growth.

-Another commonly overlooked problem resulting from legacy software is staff turnover.
+Legacy software affects your team, too.
 Your employees don’t want to work on slow, fragile, and unreliable systems to get their jobs done.
 They want tools that enable them to do their best work.
 If you’re struggling to hire, train and retain technical staff, your legacy systems could be a major contributing factor.

 What is legacy system modernisation?